simologos/essex-eportfolio/example/content/research/bigData/index.md

 Origin                   | Mixture                                                             | Open-source
 Transaction              | Yes                                                                 | Possible

-In addition, the CAP theorem, also known as Brewer's theorem, is an important concept in distributed systems and database design that addresses the trade-offs between three fundamental properties: Consistency, Availability, and Partition tolerance.
-According to the CAP theorem, a distributed system can achieve at most two out of the three properties simultaneously.
+In addition, the CAP theorem, also known as Brewer's theorem, is an essential concept in distributed systems and database design that addresses the trade-offs between three fundamental properties: Consistency, Availability, and Partition tolerance.
+According to the CAP theorem, a distributed system can simultaneously achieve at most two properties.

 ![CAP Theorem with examples](cap.drawio.png)

+Figure 9: CAP Theorem including examples

-When evaluating the storage, the following aspects should be considered:
+When building/configuring the storage system, the following aspects should be considered:

 1. Business Continuity: Ensuring that the storage setup supports high availability and disaster recovery measures to minimize disruptions and data loss in case of unexpected incidents.
-2. Resilience against Hardware Failures: Addressing the potential risks related to the loss of the physical database server or disk storage devices to maintain data integrity and accessibility.
+2. Resilience against Hardware Failures: Addressing the potential risks of losing the physical database server or disk storage devices to maintain data integrity and accessibility.
-3. Data Recovery: Preparing for the possibility of database loss, including the Master Database, temporary storage database, transaction log segment, etc., and having appropriate recovery mechanisms in place.
+3. Data Recovery: Preparing for the possibility of database loss, including the Master Database, temporary storage database, transaction log segment, and having appropriate recovery mechanisms in place.
-4. Data Integrity: Guarding against the corruption of database index or data pages to maintain data accuracy and consistency.
+4. Data Integrity: Guarding against the corruption of database indexes or data pages to maintain data accuracy and consistency.
 5. Backup and Recovery Strategy: Implementing a robust backup plan to safeguard against the loss of database or log segment filesystems and ensuring the availability of database and transaction log backup files for recovery purposes.

 ### Metadata Management

-As described in detail by the architectural proposals of Bornstein et al. (2020), data wrangling and data pipelines show that data flows through a variety of systems and hands.
-The greater the number of people and machines that make changes to data, the greater the number of systems and hands that make changes to data.
-To ensure data becomes increasingly discoverable and changes are rigorously documented, two key components are utilized: data catalogs, which serve as centralized repositories providing descriptive information about the organization's data assets, facilitating data discovery and understanding; and data lineage solutions, which track and document the origin, transformations, and movement of data throughout its lifecycle, with examples like [Open Metadata](https://open-metadata.org/) for data catalogs and [Apache Atlas](https://atlas.apache.org/#/) for data lineage.
+As described in detail by the architectural proposals of Bornstein et al. (2020), [Data Wrangling](#data-wrangling) and [Data Pipelines](#data-pipeline) show that data flows through a variety of systems and hands.
+The risk of losing traceability of data usage and changes increases as more individuals gain the ability to make modifications to the data.
+Two key components are utilised to ensure data becomes increasingly discoverable and changes are rigorously documented: Data Catalogs, which serve as centralised repositories providing descriptive information about the organisation's data assets, facilitating data discovery and understanding, and Data Lineage solutions, which track and document the origin, transformations, and movement of data throughout its lifecycle, with examples like [Open Metadata](https://open-metadata.org/) for Data Catalogs and [Apache Atlas](https://atlas.apache.org/#/) for Data Lineage.

 # Reflection

-Throughout this module, I have gained a solid understanding of the theories covered in the module and have successfully applied them to various aspects of the project, enabling me to develop a comprehensive knowledge base.
+Throughout this module, I have gained a solid understanding of the theories covered in the module and have successfully applied them to various aspects of the group project and other assessments, enabling me to develop a comprehensive knowledge base.
 In addition to the module content, I utilised the available time to conduct independent research, focusing on essential definitions and deepening my understanding of the subject matter.
 The results have been embedded in the e-portfolio.
-Notably, one novel concept that captured my attention was "Data Wrangling," as my prior knowledge primarily revolved around terms like "Data Cleansing" and "Data Profiling."
-So, I wanted to learn the commonalities and differences and documented the results in chapter #data-management-pipeline.
+Notably, one novel concept that captured my attention was "[Data Wrangling](#data-wrangling)," as my prior knowledge primarily revolved around terms like "Data Cleansing" and "Data Profiling."
+So, I wanted to learn the commonalities and differences and documented the results in chapter [Data Wrangling](#data-wrangling).

-The group project focused on developing a data management pipeline for a recruitment company, and given my background in computer science, I predominantly contributed as a developer in the team.
+The group project focused on developing a [Data Pipeline](#data-pipeline) and evaluating a [storage](#storage) solution for a recruitment company.
+Given my background in computer science, I predominantly contributed as a developer in the team (see [Individual Group Project Contributions](#individual-group-project-contributions)).
 Building such a pipeline entails overcoming various challenges and addressing specific requirements.
 For instance, acquiring data from diverse sources, such as job portals, social media platforms, and internal databases, is crucial to gather comprehensive candidate information.
 Scraping and processing this data involves cleaning and normalising candidate profiles, extracting relevant information, and integrating it with existing systems.

-To be trustworthy for applicants and customers, ensuring data security and compliance is vital to protect sensitive personal data, such as resumes and contact details, following data protection laws like GDPR.
+To be trustworthy for applicants and customers, ensuring [Data Security](#data-security) and compliance is vital to protect sensitive personal data, such as resumes and contact details, following [Data Protection](#data-protection) laws like GDPR.
 If this had been an actual project, I would have gone so far as to have a review carried out by an external company with security expertise.
-A robust storage infrastructure is required once the data is in the desired format.
-This infrastructure, such as a cloud-based data warehouse or a scalable database system, enables efficient data storage and retrieval.
+A robust [storage](#storage) infrastructure is required once the data is in the desired format.
+This infrastructure, such as a cloud-based data warehouse or a scalable database system, enables efficient data [storage](#storage) and retrieval.

 At the outset of the module and until working on the group project, I encountered challenges in fully grasping the module's content.
-The emphasis was on Big Data; however, the seminar discussions predominantly revolved around creating a (relational) database for a company, learning schema normalisation and data cleaning with Python.
+The emphasis was on Big Data; however, the seminar discussions predominantly revolved around creating a (relational) database for a company, learning schema normalisation and [Data Cleaning](#data-cleaning) with Python.
 When considering big data, I think of architectures that cannot be realised with a relational database and a few scripts.
 I expected systems like Hadoop, Spark or Big Query and Redshift and learn how to work with them.
 This expectation, coupled with the demands of the group work assessment, led to extended deliberations within our group as we sought to define the project's specific objectives.
 We deliberated whether to build an Online Transaction Processing (OLTP) database for operational data or construct an Online Analytical Processing (OLAP) database to deliver a traditional Business Intelligence (BI) system.
 This ambiguity created a sense of uncertainty and difficulty for me, as the group work had little to do with Big Data and lacked the desired depth.

 Ultimately, we realised that the module did not require us to delve into advanced topics such as streaming systems and in-depth Big Data architectures.
-So we decided to develop the entire high-level data architecture for the recruitment company, encompassing both operational and reporting components.
+So we decided to develop the entire high-level data architecture for the recruitment company, encompassing operational and reporting components.
 This involved designing the OLTP model for operational processes and implementing a Snowflake Schema for the Business Intelligence systems.

 Our approach was well-received by the instructor, as it demonstrated a comprehensive understanding of the subject matter and garnered positive feedback.
 Consequently, in the project's second phase, we focused primarily on documenting and presenting our work.
 Having established a high-level overview of the overall system, we allocated more time to delve into a specific area.
 We concentrated on the OLAP system, as its database schema was relatively smaller and more straightforward.
 This allowed us to dedicate more time to the in-depth exploration of different database systems.
 We successfully implemented and compared the Rational (MySQL) and NoSQL (MongoDB) models.

-The evaluation phase, particularly the development of schema validation in MongoDB, was a highly instructive experience that introduced me to the possibilities MongoDB offers as a database management system.
+The evaluation phase, particularly the development of schema validation in MongoDB, was a highly instructive experience that introduced me to the possibilities MongoDB offers as a DBMS.

 The initially mentioned feeling of uncertainty and confusion impacted my motivation and engagement.
 However, thanks to my teammates, I was able to overcome this.
 Collaborating with the team proved to be an extremely successful endeavour.
-Each team member contributed their unique background and expertise, allowing us to bring diverse experiences and perspectives to the table.
+Each team member contributed their unique background and expertise, allowing us to bring diverse experiences and perspectives.
 This is something I did not expect.
 Based on experiences in other training with group projects, I assumed there would be at least one free rider in the team.
 Therefore, I am very grateful to the two colleagues from my group for their outstanding commitment!

 A significant "aha" moment occurred shortly after submitting the second part of the project when I began reorganising and enriching my e-portfolio.
 During this time, I came across the extensive 700-page book DMBOK2 (DAMA International, 2017), which proved to be a valuable resource.
 This discovery prompted me to revise significant portions of my e-portfolio, incorporating the insights gained from the book.
 I also realised that the group project's second part could have been structured differently.
-Instead of creating conceptual and logical models followed by the physical model, including the database system evaluation, I now understand the benefits of thoroughly evaluating the requirements and selecting a suitable database management system (DBMS) before proceeding with the data modelling process.
+Instead of creating conceptual and logical models followed by the physical model, including the database system evaluation, I now understand the benefits of thoroughly evaluating the requirements and selecting a suitable DBMS before proceeding with the data modelling process.
 This approach allows the logical model to be captured using a modelling language that aligns with the chosen DBMS, such as UML for object-oriented schemas or IE for relational systems.

 In conclusion, this module has provided valuable opportunities for growth and learning.
-It has allowed me to delve into various aspects of data management, collaborate effectively within a team, and critically reflect on my contributions.
+It has allowed me to delve into various aspects of [Data Management](#data-management), collaborate effectively within a team, and critically reflect on my contributions.
 The knowledge and skills I have acquired through this module have practical applications in real-world scenarios.
-Furthermore, by actively participating in group activities and fulfilling my responsibilities, I have developed essential teamwork, communication, and project management skills with non-IT team members.
+Furthermore, I have developed essential teamwork, communication, and project management skills with non-IT team members by actively participating in group activities and fulfilling my responsibilities.
 In my 15 years of IT experience, I have never implemented a project with people not in IT.
 Moving forward, I will leverage the insights gained from this module to enhance my professional development and contribute effectively to future endeavours.

 # References